ImAshishMaan/K-Nearest-Neighbors/README.md

 seaborn<br>

 # Usages
-Use jupyter notebook to run the K Nearest Neighbors.ipynb file The notebook includes all the markdowns which explain all the process. <br>
+Use jupyter notebook to run the K Nearest Neighbors.ipynb file. <br>
+The notebook includes all the markdowns which explain all the process. <br>

 # Example